We are well acquainted with doing annoying things for our kids.

 The length of the term you're looking for

-Requirements for applying (life insurance applications will ask you for different information, ranging from your health situation to your employment status and whether you enjoy skydiving)
+Requirements for applying (life insurance applications will ask you for different information, ranging from your health situation to your employment status and whether you love high-adrenaline hobbies)

 Whether or not you're willing to take a health exam, or if you're looking for a no-exam life insurance policy